VISIT STEVEN STONE

 However, if you think you can only afford a £1 engagement ring from Poundland, think again, as our experts have revealed some clever ways you can cut the cost of your ring, while still keeping all that sparkle.

-Our leading jewellery expert, Maxwell Stone, reveals how you could save up to £10,000 on an engagement ring.
+Steven Stone’s leading jewellery expert, Maxwell Stone, has revealed how you could save up to £10,000 on an engagement ring.

 1. Save thousands by choosing a lab-grown stone